SumoLogic/sumologic-kubernetes-collection/.github/pull_request_template.md

 <!---
 Remove items which don't apply to your PR.

+You can add a changelog entry by running `make add-changelog-entry` See [/docs/dev.md] for more details
 -->

 - [ ] Changelog updated or skip changelog label added